insight-centre/saffron/FORMATS.md

 * `authors`: An array of authors of this document
 * `metadata`: An object containing any other properties

-### Author

-A single author of a document in a corpus.
 =======
 # Saffron 3 - Formats